Police

 The Sonoma County sheriff’s deputy who fired the shots that killed a 13-year-old boy carrying a replica assault rifle last week is a firearms expert, Iraq War veteran, and a regular contributor to magazines and blogs, where in one article, he wrote about needing to have a “mean gene” to stay alive in the “kill zone.”

 Police reports also show that only 10 seconds elapsed between the deputy’s initial call regarding a suspect and when they opened fire.
-The FBI has launched an independent investigation into the Lopez case, which the local police chief says they will cooperate with fully.
+The FBI has launched an independent investigation into the Lopez case.
+The local police chief says they will cooperate with fully.

 Today thousands protested in Santa Rosa after the teen’s funeral for Justice For Andy.